Human Rights and the legal/penal system.

 The rights of convicted criminals.

-Human rights groups in some case appear to think that whatever anybody has done, they should in no way be deprived of their rights.
-Surely this is ridiculous - why should murderers, paedophiles, armed robbers, rapists, etc. enjoy full human rights when they have so little regard for the rights of their victims?
+Human rights groups seem to think that whatever anybody has done, they should not be deprived of any of their rights.
+Many people think this is ridiculous - why should murderers, paedophiles, armed robbers, rapists, etc. enjoy full human rights when they have so little regard for the rights of their victims?
+However, there are pressure groups who campaign continuously for ever better prison conditions, as it would seem, does Her Majesty's Chief Inspector of Prisons.

-Evolving standards of decency in society tend to mean that prison conditions will improve, although usually lag behind conditions in the outside world.
-"Slopping out" has now been ended in most prisons.
-Fifty years ago, few homes had an inside toilet and chamber pots were still widely used.
-Now almost every house has an inside flush toilet and However, there are pressure groups such who campaign continuously for ever better conditions, as it would seem, does Her Majesty's Chief Inspector of Prisons.
 Should we not have some laid down and transparent standards for treatment within prison?

+Evolving standards of decency in society tend to mean that prison conditions steadily improve, although usually lag behind conditions in the outside world.
+Disgusting practices such as "slopping out" have now quite rightly been ended in prisons but remember that fifty years ago, there were a lot of homes without an inside toilet and chamber pots were still widely used.

 Should criminals have the right to automatic parole after serving half or two thirds of their sentences, irrespective of their behaviour in custody or their potential danger to the rest of us on release?
-Personally, I think that sentences should mean what they say and there should be a fixed rate of remission for genuine good behaviour, say one month for every year.
+Personally, I think that sentences should mean what they say and there should be a fixed rate of remission for genuine good behaviour, say one month for every year served.
 I feel that the present sentencing regime is nothing more than a con trick perpetrated on the general public to make it seem that the courts are dealing severely with those who are convicted.

 Should multiple murderers ever be paroled or should "life" mean life for them?
 Most people will probably agree that in the worst cases, "life" should mean what it says.
 But yet there are always those people and groups who campaign to free lifers, irrespective of the enormity of their crimes.
+(Remember Myra Hindley?)
 One could argue that if you have murdered several people, you should forfeit any rights to anything and be grateful that the state allows you to continue to live at all.

 Should sex offenders be castrated as part of their sentence?
 In some states of America, a rapist will spend a lesser time in prison if they agree to chemical castration.
 Is this a violation of their human rights or just plain common sense?